-Resource mobilisation: to ensure that the women’s movements in the región have sustainable Access to resources to undertake their work and address their priorities through fund raising from both prívate and institutional givers; as well as encouraging more resources for women’s rights work in the región.
+- Influencing Philanthropy and Resource Mobilisation: To ensure that the women’s movements in the región have sustainable access to resources to undertake their work; address their priorities through fundraising from both individual and institutional donors; as well as encouraging more resources for women’s rights work in the región.

-Given the feudal and patriarchal nature of the societies in the region, while there is extensive charitable giving, it is mostly towards welfare and/or political purposes, with little evidence of concern for rights work, especially to support women’s access to and enjoyment of their rights.
-However, the recent trends of an emerging newly wealthy middle-class indicate a greater capacity for giving for rights issues, especially due to the advocacy by Azim Premji, Bill Gates and others.
-It is critical that this potential not only be tapped, but be informed by the claims of women to resources for a true culture of rights to be nurtured and strengthened.
+In terms of ‘investing’ in issues related to women, the age-old ‘charity’ model of philanthropy, which has been largely informed by patriarchal values, has always existed.
+But there is very little evidence of committed support to women’s rights work.
+However, the recent trends of an emerging wealthy middle-class indicate a greater capacity for giving for women’s rights issues, especially with the presence of foundations like Azim Premji, Bill and Melinda Gates and several others.
+It is critical that this potential not only be tapped, but be informed by the claims of women to resources such that a true culture of rights can be nurtured and strengthened.

-The role of SAWF, therefore, is as much about advocating for indigenous philanthropy for women’s rights, as it is about providing support to women’s groups.
-The other mandate of SAWF is to encourage the building and strengthening of women’s movements in the region on common issues including mobility, countering trafficking, violence against women, honour crimes, and political participation amongst others.
+SAWF, in this sense, sees itself as an important catalyst and actor in advocating for social justice philanthropy in mobilising resources, which challenges the traditional charity/welfare driven model and instead, uses a language of rights.
+The other mandate of SAWF is to encourage the building and strengthening of women’s movements in the región on common issues including mobility, countering trafficking, violence against women, and political participation amongst others.

-Interesting facts about SAWF: It is the only regional fund in South Asia, with a clear focus on women’s rights, which is committed to rights based philanthropy.
-SAWF is part of the Asian Network of Women’s Funds and it is the only virtual office fund, with the team working out of two countries and 4 locations!
+Interesting facts about SAWF: It is the only regional fund in South Asia, with a clear focus on women’s rights, which is committed to rights-based philanthropy.
+SAWF is also a part of the Asian Network of Women’s Funds and it is the only fund with a virtual office and the team works out of three locations: Colombo, New Delhi, Lucknow!

 16/6 A, Mohideen Terrace, Ward Place, Colombo-7, Sri Lanka